Facebook Pixel

 While using UAT, a copy of the production environment is made, and the customer and developers test the software together.
 The consumer must approve the application to go online if they find it to be what they expected.

-Maintenance: Each consumer uses software products differently since they have various demands; thus, certain problems can arise and must be fixed.
+Each consumer uses software products differently since they have various demands; thus, certain problems can arise and must be fixed.
 At this maintenance stage, these client issues are resolved.
 The following 3 steps occur following the system's deployment and the customers' use of the developed system:

 • Bug fixing - Certain circumstances not tested at all result in reported bugs.